Xi Jinping reaffirms China's guiding principle for Hong Kong - ExBulletin

 Xi Jinping reaffirms China’s guiding principle for Hong Kong

-Chinese President Xi Jinping on Friday reaffirmed Beijing’s commitment to following the principle of one country, two systems governing Hong Kong, saying it is the best arrangement to maintain the city’s prosperity and stability.
+Chinese President Xi Jinping reaffirmed Beijing’s commitment to following the principle of one country, two systems governing Hong Kong, saying it is the best arrangement to maintain the city’s prosperity and stability.

+But critics say that arrangement is becoming increasingly threadbare, especially after Beijing imposed the 2020 National Security Law, which imprisoned or silenced many dissidents.

-(The central government) fully supports the Chief Executive and the government of Hong Kong to govern according to law, promote international cooperation and better integrate into national development plans, Xi said during a briefing. a meeting with the Chief Executive of Hong Kong, John Lee. .
+Xi said in a meeting with Hong Kong Chief Executive John Lee: (The central government) fully supports the Chief Executive and the Hong Kong government to govern according to law, promote international cooperation and better integrate into national development plans.

-Mr. Lee is on his first trip to the capital to deliver an annual year-end report to leaders.
+Mr. Lee is making his first trip to the capital to deliver an annual year-end report to leaders.

+Xi praised Lees’ government for its pragmatism and dedication to safeguarding national security.

 These show the new vitality of the ruling patriots in Hong Kong, he said.

-Mr. Lees’ administration reopened the city without causing major problems for the public health care system amid a rise in COVID-19 cases, and it also worked on other health and housing issues, said John Burns, honorary professor of politics and public administration. at the University of Hong Kong.
+John Burns, honorary professor of politics and public administration at the University of Hong Kong, said Mr Lees’ administration had reopened the city without causing major problems for the public health system amid an increase Covid-19 cases, and he also worked on other health and housing issues.

-We enjoy a fragile stability that has left most citizens out, he said.
+We enjoy a fragile stability that has left most citizens out, he added.

 |